-What did we achieve?
+What did we achieve to do?

-- Introduced an Ambulatory Care Unit at RSH which has reduced the time a patient with respiratory disease waits to be assessed and treated by 50%, meaning more patients are seen and treated quickly without being admitted. - Introduced a programme to develop the role of the ACP across the Trust that undertakes physical and/or mental health assessment of patients with acute care needs.
+- Introduced an Ambulatory Care Unit at RSH which has reduced the time a patient with respiratory disease waits to be assessed and treated by 50%. - Introduced a programme to develop the role of the ACP across the Trust that undertakes physical and/or mental health assessment of patients with acute care needs.
 The new role will be able to assess patients request and interpret diagnostic tests, diagnose and plan and deliver care.
 They will also work along side the multi-disciplinary team to prescribe medications and also work independently where necessary.